syncfusion-content/javascript-docs/js/api/ejAutocomplete.md

 Allows new values to be added to the autocomplete input other than the values in the suggestion list.
 Normally, when there are no suggestions it will display “No suggestions” label in the popup.

-N>  This property will work only when the “[MultiSelectMode](http://help.syncfusion.com/js/api/ejautocomplete#members:multiselectmode)” is set as “VisualMode”
+N>  This property will work only when the “[MultiSelectMode](http://help.syncfusion.com/js/api/ejautocomplete#members:multiselectmode)” property is set as “VisualMode”

 Default Value:
 {:.param}

 false

+Example
-Example {:.example}
+{:.example}

 {% highlight js %}